The Big Picture

-In order to provide a complete inventory of birds on American Prairie Reserve, a study funded by World Wildlife Fund and conducted by Wild Things Unlimited surveyed the number of different species types, the number of individuals within each species and species distribution throughout the area’s grasslands, sagebrush communities, prairie dog towns and wetlands in both 2005 and 2009.
-A total of 132 species were observed on the Reserve during 2009, including 31 species not seen in 2005.
-Of the total 144 species seen in 2005 and 2009,
+In order to provide a complete inventory of birds on American Prairie Reserve, a study funded by World Wildlife Fund and conducted by Wild Things Unlimited surveyed the number of different species types, the number of individuals within each species and species distribution throughout the area’s grasslands, sagebrush communities, prairie dog towns and wetlands in 2005, 2009, and 2013.
+A total of 159 species were observed on the Reserve during 2013 (up from 132 in 2009), including 14 species not seen in previous years.
+Of the total 159 species,

 Portions of surrounding South Phillips County were also surveyed in both years.
-Twenty-five bird species observed in South Phillips County and 19 seen on American Prairie Reserve are listed as Species Of Concern by the State of Montana.
+Twenty-seven bird species observed in South Phillips County and 22 seen on American Prairie Reserve are listed as Species Of Concern by the State of Montana.

 2010: Bird Populations and Grassland Grazing Survey